General Data Protection Regulations of the EU

 - GDPR codifies big fines, in some cases up to 20,000,000 EUR or 4% of total company annual turnover (whichever is the greatest)

 - The severity of penalties in the event of a breach depends on the level of the companies implemented security standards

 The Processing and Storing of PII (Sensitive Personal Data)

-The most difficult aspects of GDPR compliance relates to the collection, processing and storage of PII / Sensitive Personal Data where "Personal data" means any information relating to an identified or identifiable natural person (‘data subject’).
+The most difficult aspects of General Data Protection Regulation compliance relates to the collection, processing and storage of PII / Sensitive Personal Data where “Personal data” means any information relating to an identified or identifiable natural person (‘data subject’).